sto3014/LRPureRAW/README.md

        Remarks: It is necessary that you use Finder and not another file manager.
 4. Restart Lightroom

-The plug-in and presets are now available for your user.
+The plug-in and presets are now available for the current user.

 ## Update

 ---
 Same as installation.
 Be aware, that the export preset ```PureRAW Original```will be overwritten.
-If you changed this preset make a copy of it and store it in the ```User Presets```
+If you changed this preset before make a copy of it and store it in your ```User Presets```.
+Your copy will still work in version 1.5.

 ## Usage